Makar8000/Makar8000.github.io/goldenbahamut.md

 5. Click `Next`, make sure the `Golden Bahamut` folder is selected, then click `Import`.

-### Step 3: Modify the TTS callouts for the mechanics
+### Step 3: Modify the TTS Callouts for the Mechanics

 1. In ACT, expand the `Golden Bahamut` folder.
 Make sure all Triggers are checked.
 2. Right-click `Golden 02 - Morn Afah #1`, then choose [Edit](https://i.imgur.com/Fm200Lb.png).